 There are two popular I/O models for VMs, as demonstrated in the evolution of the I/O architecture of Xen.
-In its original design [6], the Xen VMM itself contained device driver code and provided safe, shared access for I/O hardware (see Figure 1 a).
-Later, the Xen team proposed a new architecture [11] that allows unmodified device drivers to be hosted and executed in isolated "driver domains" (see Figure 1 b).
-Typically, the management domain Dom0 hosts unmodified Linux device drivers and plays the role of the driver domain.
+In its original design [6], the Xen VMM itself contained device driver code and provided safe, shared access for I/O hardware.
+Later, the Xen team proposed a new architecture [8] to allow unmodified device drivers to be hosted and executed in isolated "driver domains".
+Typically, the management domain $Dom_0$ hosts unmodified Linux device drivers and plays the role of the driver domain.
 This new I/O model results in a more complex CPU usage model.
 For I/O intensive applications, CPU usage has two components: CPU consumed by the guest virtual machine (VM) and CPU consumed by $Dom_0$ which hosts the device drivers and performs I/O processing on behalf of the guest domain.